BalytskyiJaroslaw/BioMedAgent_Adapted_for_Google_Colab/README.md

 4. Upload the required input file(s) when prompted by the notebook.
 5. Continue through the notebook cells to launch the adapted BioMedAgent workflow.

-## Notes
+## Important disclaimer

 - This repository is an **unofficial adaptation**.
-- Credit for the original BioMedAgent framework belongs to the original authors.
+- Credit for the original BioMedAgent framework belongs to the original Authors.
-- This repository focuses on making the public workflow easier to run in **Google Colab**.
-- Some tasks in the original project may require additional tooling or environments beyond the simplest Colab demo flow.

 ## Original BioMedAgent

 Original repository:
 `https://github.com/BOBQWERA/BioMedAgent`

-BioMedAgent is presented by the original authors as a multi-agent LLM framework for biomedical data analysis.
+BioMedAgent is presented by the original Authors as a multi-agent LLM framework for biomedical data analysis.

-## Important disclaimer

-This repository is **not** the official BioMedAgent repository.

-It is an **independent Colab adaptation** intended to help users reproduce and test the public BioMedAgent workflow in a notebook-based environment.

 If you use BioMedAgent in academic work, please cite the **original BioMedAgent paper**.